john-k-walton/Prologue-Oscillators/README.md

 To fit this new control schema, the AUX model output mixer was dropped. instead the AUX models were split off into their own models; Waveshaper split into Tides and Warps waveshapers; Virtual Analog into VA and VASync (hard synced oscillators); Granular into Grain and Zbraids (a CZ like filter simulation of Peaking, LP, BP, and HP filter responses); and finally Noise into Noise and NoiseDBP (Dual Bandpass).

-Additionally, [NEW model] Virtual VCF from Plaits 1.2 models is included. very cool model. more to come. whee!
+Additionally, [NEW model] Virtual VCF from Plaits 1.2 models is included. very cool model. more to come. whee! try layering VCF with itself, setting both layers Multirouting to POST; now you have have two digital OSC/VCF's and two analog VCO/VCF to play with, great for lush pads.

 Note: the envelope mode controls are still in debug; avoid the '0' Attack setting for the moment; it won't do anything constructive at the moment, nor is it malevolent. the Attack and Decay Modes are encoded into different envelope shapes - as noted in the doc - positive and negative Attack and Decay timing combines to result in AD, AR, ADSR 40% and ADSR 70% sustain type envelopes. for example; +1 Attack and +20 Decay. will be an AR of 1/20; a -1 Attack and +20 Decay will result in an ADSR with attack of 1, and a decay and release of 20, with a sustain at 40%. +/- will present as AR, and -/- as ADSR 70%. these are the same envelope types in M4, but now you can apply the envelope to more than one input at a time.